PetSmart honors service members and their families with $25,000 donation to K9s For Warriors

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerNach US-Verbraucherpreisen: ATX in Grün -- DAX deutlich im Plus -- Rally an Wall Street -- Asiens Börsen schließen in Rot
+Börse aktuell - Live TickerNach US-Verbraucherpreisen: US-Börsen mit Kursrally -- ATX letztlich in Grün -- DAX schließt deutlich im Plus -- Asiens Börsen beenden Handel in Rot

-Der heimische Aktienmarkt zeigt sich am Donnerstag deutlich im grünen Bereich.
-Der DAX steigt nach Veröffentlichung der US-Inflationsdaten hoch.
-An der Wall Street zeichnet sich eine Rally ab.
+Der heimische Aktienmarkt zeigte sich am Donnerstag deutlich im grünen Bereich.
+Der DAX stieg nach Veröffentlichung der US-Inflationsdaten hoch.
+An der Wall Street geht es am Donnerstag kräftig nach oben.
 Die Börsen in Fernost notierten am Donnerstag tiefer.